hartwigmedical/actin/algo/README.md

 For rules about e.g. primary tumor location and type, second primaries and 'other conditions', one or more DOIDs may be implemented.
 For more information, see https://disease-ontology.org/.

+### Anatomical Therapeutical Chemical codes (ATC codes)

+To classify medication we made use of the ATC classification system: https://www.whocc.no/atc_ddd_index/.
+All active substances are classified in a hierarchy with five different levels.

 ### Version History and Download Links

 - Upcoming (first release)